General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- The tallest building in the world is located in which city?
+- The tallest constructing on the earth is positioned during which metropolis?

-- Which year was the original Toy Story film released in the US?
+- Which 12 months was the unique Toy Story movie launched within the US?

-- Which film was the first to be recognised as part of the Marvel Cinematic Universe?
+- Which movie was the primary to be recognised as a part of the Marvel Cinematic Universe?

-- Which three nations will co-host the Men’s 2026 FIFA World Cup?
+- Which three nations will co-host the Males’s 2026 FIFA World Cup?

-- Complete this famous line from an iconic Queen song: “I see a little silhouetto of a man, Scaramouche, Scaramouche, will you do the ________?”
+- Full this well-known line from an iconic Queen tune: “I see slightly silhouetto of a person, Scaramouche, Scaramouche, will you do the ________?”

-- In which year was the popular video game Fortnite first released?
+- Wherein 12 months was the favored online game Fortnite first launched?

-- We’re all missing a cool IPA in the pub – what does the acronym stand for?
+- We’re all lacking a cool IPA within the pub – what does the acronym stand for?

 Answers